View Jonathan Suttle's Obituary on americanpress.com and share memories

 Welcome Home Jon!

-Visitation will be held on Sunday March 10, 2019 from the hours of 11am until 1pm at Hixson Funeral Home of Lake Charles.
-Services will be held the same day at 1pm.
+Visitation will be from 11 a.m.-1 p.m.
+Sunday March 10, 2019, at Hixson Funeral Home of Lake Charles.
+Services will be at 1 p.m that day.
 Dr. Jack Clift will officiate.